doucetteorg/doucetteorg.github.io/index.md

 📍 I live in Saskatoon, Saskatchewan, Canada.

-💻 Professionally, I am an IT Specialist<!--at a not so little company called [7shifts](https://7shifts.com)-->.
+💻 Professionally, I am an IT Specialist at a not so little company called [7shifts](https://7shifts.com).

 🧔🏻 Personally, I like to...
       📖 read